Washingtonville High School: History

 In April 1969, a 17-year-old Washingtonville student was charged with second degree manslaughter after a fight in the parking lot of the school.
 After the fight, 17-year-old Anthony Scibetta boarded a school bus and collapsed.
 He was pronounced dead on arrival at St. Luke's Hospital in Newburgh.
 Police said his death was caused by a concussion.

-On June 1, 1972, Benn Fields won the school's first NYSPHSAA athletics championship when he cleared 6'6" in the high jump.
+On June 1, 1972, Benn Fields won the school's first NYSPHSAA athletics championship when he cleared in the high jump.

+The composition and enrollment of the school building varied in the first two decades of its existence.
+For at least one schoolyear, in 1978–79, the ninth grade students were split between the high school and middle school buildings.
+In the 1980s, ninth grade students continued to be educated in the middle school building.